Justin Jackson (basketball, born 1990): Professional career

 After going undrafted in the 2014 NBA draft, Jackson joined the Charlotte Hornets for the 2014 NBA Summer League.
 On August 4, 2014, he agreed to terms with Nea Kifissia of Greek Basket League.
 However, he was released by the club a month later, before appearing in an official game for them.

 On November 1, 2014, Jackson was selected by the Rio Grande Valley Vipers, with the 18th overall pick, in the 2014 NBA Development League draft.
 He was later traded to the Texas Legends on draft night.

 On August 17, 2015, Jackson signed with Bisons Loimaa of the Finnish Korisliiga.
 On January 7, 2016, he signed with Czarni Słupsk of the Polish Basketball League.
 On July 25, 2016, he re-signed with Czarni Slupsk.
 On January 9, 2017, he parted ways with the club.
 On January 20, 2017, he signed with Greek club Aris Thessaloniki.

 On October 8, 2019, he has signed with Atomerőmű SE of the NB I/A. Jackson averaged 7.8 points, 6.4 rebounds, 1.4 steals and 1.3 blocks per game.
 On August 4, 2020, he re-signed with the team.
 In 2021, Jackson joined Urunday Universitario of the Uruguayan league, and averaged 13.3 points, 6.3 rebounds, and 1.9 assists per game.
 On January 21, 2022, Jackson signed with CS Dinamo București of the Romanian Liga Națională.

 Personal

 Jackson is the son of Shauna and Larry Jackson, and he has two brothers, LaTray Green and Corbin Jackson, and a sister, Shaulya Murray.
-Jackson's youngest brother, Corbin, currently plays Division II college basketball at the Florida Institute of Technology, under coach Billy Mims.
+Jackson's youngest brother, Corbin, played Division II college basketball at the Florida Institute of Technology, under coach Billy Mims.